Legoless/DRCameraView/README.md

 Or setup your own camera interface with either a view from Storyboard or in code and use all camera functionalities.

+Video functionality is currently not supported, but will be in future releases.

 Usage
 ============